anywhichway/lmdb-patch/README.md

 # Usage

-`lmdb-patch` exports a single function `patch` that needs to be bound to an open database, e,g,
+`lmdb-patch` exports a single function `patch` that needs to be bound to an open database, e.g.

 ```javascript
 import {open} from "lmdb";